MultidataPraha/gpe/README.md

 For more information, please contact Petr Zabicka (zabak@mzk.cz).

-The full documentation is available in Czech language only.
+The full documentation is available in Czech language only (see INSTALL).